 How can a user assess the quality of Short Interest Data?

-A user can assess the quality of short interest data by evaluating the validity period of the provided.
+A user can assess the quality of short interest data by evaluating the validity period of the provided information.
 Stock markets such as NYSE and NASDAQ provide this data at least once in a month.
-For this reason, it would not be viable for an interested investor to analyse data that is more than one month old if they are looking for have a realistic overview of current market sentiment.
-Considering the fragile nature of stock markets and how a minute can change the entire overview of an individual stock, it wouldn’t be helpful to use data that is too old and does not provide up-to-date information on the stock market.
+For this reason, it would not be viable for an interested investor to analyze data that is more than one month old if they are looking for have a realistic overview of current or intraday market sentiment.
+Considering the fragile nature of stock markets and how a minute can change the entire overview of an individual stock, it wouldn’t be helpful to use data that is too old and does not provide up-to-date, daily information on the stock market.

 Where can I buy Short Interest Data?

 Data providers and vendors listed on Datarade sell Short Interest Data products and samples.
-Popular Short Interest Data products and datasets available on our platform are EDI Short Interest Data - market sentiment indicator with global coverage by Exchange Data International, EDI Threshold Securities Data in the USA (to comply with SHO short selling activities). by Exchange Data International, and EPFR Core Offerings - Fund Flows and Allocations Data by EPFR Global.
+Popular Short Interest Data products and datasets available on our platform are EPFR Core Offerings - Fund Flows and Allocations Data by EPFR Global.

 How can I get Short Interest Data?